John C. Lechleiter: Eli Lilly and Company

+Board and organizational memberships

 Lechleiter is a member of the American Chemical Society, the Business Roundtable and The Business Council.
 He is Chairman of the Pharmaceutical Research and Manufacturers of America and President of the International Federation of Pharmaceutical Manufacturers & Associations.
 Lechleiter is on the Boards of Directors of Nike, Inc. (from 2009), the Central Indiana Corporate Partnership and the Great Lakes Chemical Corporation.

 He has served on the Board of Trustees of his alma mater, Xavier University, for a three-year term beginning in September 2004, and on the board of the Life Sciences Foundation.
 He serves as a distinguished advisor to the Children's Museum of Indianapolis.

-In 2014 he became chairman of United Way Worldwide, which Lilly has supported for many years through both corporate giving and volunteerism.
+In 2014, he became chairman of United Way Worldwide, which Lilly has supported for many years through both corporate giving and volunteerism.
 Lilly employees are encouraged to participate in the Lilly Global Day of Service, an internationally observed day of charitable work in their communities.
 Lechleiter began the initiative in 2008, the year that he became CEO.
 Lechleiter has identified poor K-12 and STEM education as "this country's Achilles' heel", and the Lechleiter family has contributed towards K-12 education via the Catholic Education Foundation of Louisville.

 Awards and honors

 He has received Honorary Doctorates from Marian University (2006), the University of Indianapolis (2012), and the National University of Ireland (2012).

 In 2012, he was awarded the inaugural Global Health Partner Award from Project HOPE.

 In 2014, he was named as the August M. Watanabe Life Sciences Champion of the Year for his work in supporting the development of the Indiana Biosciences Research Institute.

-In 2015, he received the 2015 International Citizen of the Year Award from the International Center of Indianapolis, Indiana.
+In 2015, he received the International Citizen of the Year Award from the International Center of Indianapolis.